 M2000 Side Load Case Packer

-For capital equipment buyers, the M2000 fits into a fully integrated end-of-line system, erector, packer, sealer, palletizer, built and FAT-tested as a single system at Brenton’s Alexandria, MN facility before it ships to your floor.
+For capital equipment buyers, the M2000 integrates directly into a full end-of-line system: erector, packer, sealer, palletizer, all built and FAT-tested as a single system at Brenton’s Alexandria, MN facility before it ships.

 RP100 Robotic Palletizer

-The RP1000 accommodates single and multi-line feeding configurations with multiple discharge lane options.
-End-of-arm tooling is specified to your application, multi-zoned vacuum, clamp-style, or bag grippers, and supports mixed layer palletizing when your retail requirements call for it.
+Built on FANUC robotics, the RP1000 handles single and multi-line feeding with multiple discharge lane configurations.
+End-of-arm tooling is specified to your application: multi-zoned vacuum, clamp-style, or bag grippers.
+Mixed layer palletizing is supported when your retail requirements call for it.
 Changeover between case sizes requires little to no operator adjustment.

-When your capital investment requires a single point of accountability, from contract through commissioning, Brenton operates as a true integration partner.
-Systems are designed, built, and fully tested at one facility.
-That means your FAT reflects real production conditions, not a promise made on paper.
+When your capital investment requires a single point of accountability from contract through commissioning, Brenton operates as a true integration partner.
+Every system is designed, built, and fully tested at one facility in Alexandria, MN.
+Your FAT reflects real production conditions, not a promise made on paper.

 Speed.
 Flexibility.
 Reliability at Scale.